alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-07-26-odds-and-models.markdown

 categories: statistics
 ---

 Experiments with sports prediction models.
+It starts from a multiplicative expected goals model, then it computes the odds for home draw away markets in two different ways, and then compare the performance of these odds to the bookmakers' odds.

 ### Analyzing Premier League 2018-2019 Matches